stevekm/LaTeX_docs/fabric_poster_guide.md

 This can be done using the website http://www.spoonflower.com

+### SYNOPSIS:

+The poster needs to be exported / converted to a PNG image file at 150-300 DPI

 #### Instructions:

+Here are some basic instructions on various ways to get your poster into the required format for Spoonflower fabric printing.
+Keep in mind that the steps needed for your poster will depend on starting format and which programs you can get to work on your system.

 - Export your poster as a PDF
   - If you are starting from a PowerPoint document, you can do this from within PowerPoint.
 Sometimes PowerPoint's PDF exporter breaks due to slide elements such as Excel tables; in this case, you can copy the entire slide and paste it as an image on a new slide, and then export that image as PDF.
 Make sure all intermediary image steps use PNG format.